-25 TN Code § 55-12-202 (2021) Purpose of Part " to verify whether the financial responsibility requirements of this chapter have been met with a motor vehicle liability insurance policy ".
+&lt;sup>23 TN Code § 55-12-202 (2021) Purpose of Part "\\\ to verify whether the financial responsibility requirements of this chapter have been met with a motor vehicle liability insurance policy\\\ ".
 It's for the verification of insurance when required following an accident or judgment only.

-26 Financial responsibility isn't limited to (A),(B) and (C).
+&lt;sup>24 Financial responsibility isn't limited to (A),(B) and (C).
 It also includes "proof the driver has qualified as a safe driver with the Department of Safety" as listed in "Driver license POFR summary" screengrab on p.
 120.